 - While the pasta rests, you can make the Pesto.
 If you’re using pestle and mortar, start by crushing the garlic, then add the basil and grind until the leaves are completely crushed.
 Add the pine nuts and cheese and then continue grinding while adding the olive oil little by little until you get the right consistency.

-- If you’re using a blender, add all the ingredients together and give it a couple of pulses, then start adding the oil little by little in a thin stream and keep blending until it becomes creamy and lighter in color.
+- If you're using a food processor, add all the ingredients together and give it a couple of pulses, then start adding the oil little by little in a thin stream and keep blending until it becomes creamy and lighter in color.

 - Adjust with salt and add more cheese or pine nuts to your taste.

 - NOTE: You shouldn’t blend more than a couple of minutes, otherwise the pesto will heat up and the basil leaves will oxidize.

 - Cook the pasta in salted boiling water for 3-4 minutes and serve immediately with the Pesto (the Pesto doesn’t need any additional cooking).

 Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.